In this tutorial, we are going to learn about the Deque interface and how to use it. We will also explore its methods.

 Removing Elements:

-To remove an element from a deque, there are various methods available.
+There are various methods available to remove an element from a deque.
 The deque interface provides us with the removeFirst(), and removeLast() methods.
-Apart from that, this interface also provides us with the poll(), pop(), pollFirst(), and pollLast() methods where pop() is used to removed and return the head of the deque.
+Apart from that, this interface also provides us with the poll(), pop(), pollFirst(), and pollLast() methods, where pop() is used to remove and return the head of the deque.
 However, poll() is used because it offers the same functionality as pop().

 package com.SoftwareTestingO.collections; import java.util.ArrayDeque; import java.util.Deque; public class DequeAdd { public static void main(String[] args) { // Initializing an deque Deque<String> dque=new ArrayDeque<String>(); // add() method to insert dque.add("To"); dque.addFirst("Welcome"); dque.add("Software"); dque.addLast("Testingo"); //Display All the Elements Of Deque System.out.println("Before Remove: "+dque); System.out.println("Removed: "+dque.pop()); // remove the head and return it System.out.println("Head Element: "+dque.poll()); System.out.println("After Remove: "+dque); // First and Last Element System.out.println("First element: "+dque.pollFirst()); System.out.println("Last Element: "+dque.pollLast()); //Display All the Elements Of Deque System.out.println("Final Dequeue"+dque); } }